Regent College Launches New Curriculum

 And there is more to come.
 Completely new programs at both graduate and introductory levels will be announced later this year, broadening Regent's accessibility in both Distance Education and the development of executive leaders.

 Students already admitted to an existing program will have the option of completing as expected or switching to one of the new programs.
 MCS graduates will be offered the option of switching their degree to an MA designation.
-The Registrar's Office will be contacting all alumni in due time.
+The Student Services Office will be contacting all alumni in due time.

 Alumni and students currently enrolled in a program: